Get News & Updates Directly To Your Inbox

 Adults with chronic health problems like asthma, COPD, heart disease and diabetes are more likely to get complications from certain diseases.
 If you have chronic health issues, make sure you know what vaccines you need.

 It’s important to make sure your child is fully vaccinated against these vaccine-preventable diseases.
-That means finishing the whole series of recommended shots.
+That means finishing the whole series of recommended shots at the right time.
 Studies have shown they are safe.
 But veering from the shot schedule is not.

-Don’t put off vaccinations.
+Don’t put off vaccinations for yourself or your child.
 Talk to your doctor if you have concerns.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.